preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/promoted-search-results/index.rst

 Based on search feedback, an administrator can create promoted search results in Omnia admin.

-Whenever a user searches on any of the keywords of a Promoted Search Result, it will be available here in Advanced Search:
+Whenever a user searches on any of the keywords of a promoted search result, it will be available here in advanced search:

 .. image:: promoted-search-results-place.png

-Or here in Quick Search:
+Or here in quick search:

 .. image:: promoted-search-results-quick-new.png

-You decide to enable/disable promoted search results in the settings for Advanced Search and for Quick Search, respectively.
+You decide to enable/disable promoted search results in the settings for advanced search and for quick search, respectively.

-You create a list of promoted search result to be used for both Advanced Search and Quick Search.
+You create a list of promoted search result to be used for both advanced search and quick search.
 Here's an example:

 .. image:: promoted-search-results-list-new.png